Pyrus cordata: Description

 Pyrus cordata is a deciduous shrub or small tree growing up to 10 m in height.

 It is hardy and is not frost tender, but its ability to bear fruit and thus seed is dependent upon favourable weather conditions.

 It is in flower from April to May.
-The flowers are hermaphrodite and are pollinated by insects.
+The flowers are hermaphroditic and are pollinated by insects.
 The trees have pale cream blossom with some pink.

 The smell of the blossom has however been described as a faint but disgusting smell compared to rotting scampi, soiled sheets or wet carpets.
 The odour attracts mainly flies including some more often drawn to decaying plant matter such as Bibio marci.
 It is common in Brittany, Northern Portugal and Galicia where it occurs at woodland margins and scrub on acid soils.

 Distribution

-The Plymouth pear has an Atlantic distribution and is found in Western Europe in France (notably in Brittany), Spain (notably in Galicia), Portugal and with a small presence in the United Kingdom (in Devon and Cornwall) where it is now believed to be an archaeophyte, as well as Morocco.
+The Plymouth pear has an Atlantic distribution and is found in Western Europe in France (notably in Brittany), Spain (notably in Galicia), Portugal and with a small presence in the United Kingdom (in Devon and Cornwall) where it is now believed to be an archaeophyte.